 Adaptive voice training

-What Do Good AI Titles and Descriptions Actually Look Like?
+What Do Good Generated Titles and Descriptions Actually Look Like?

-Here are before and after examples for a single art print, a coastal photograph of harbor lights in fog.
-The "before" column is what generic prompt-driven AI produces.
-The "after" column is what image-aware, voice-trained output looks like for the same piece.
+Here are before-and-after examples for a coastal photograph of harbor lights in fog.
+The “before” column shows generic prompt-driven copy.
+The “after” column shows image-aware output shaped by a Voice Trainer profile.

 Example 1: the product title